bareos/bareos/docs/manuals/en/new_main_reference/source/chapter15/bconsole.rst

    In case you are running a maintained version of Bareos, the command :strong:`status subscriptions` (:index:`Version >= 12.4.4 <pair: bareos-12.4.4; status subscriptions>`) can help you to keep the overview over the subscriptions that are used.

-   To enable this functionality, just add the configuration **Subscriptions**:sup:`Dir`:sub:`Director`\  directive and specify the number of subscribed clients, for example:
+   To enable this functionality, just add the configuration :config:option:`dir/director/Subscriptions`\  directive and specify the number of subscribed clients, for example:

    .. code-block:: sh
       :caption: enable subscription check